Skip to content

 What growth rate is realistic?

 Long-term average 3-5% nominal in most developed markets.
 High-growth periods see 10%+; corrections see negative years.
-Use a conservative assumption.
+A conservative assumption keeps the projection grounded.

 Does location matter?